cloudkanghao/ProxyAgent/README.md

 Locate the `Proxy_Agent_Addon.zip` zip file and install it.

+## What does it do under the hood?

+Something... :) Still writing...

 ## What's next?

 Right now, I'm working on creating a releases version.
 For future development, I will be working on making the installation process to enable a more seamless experience approach...
-To be continue..
+To be continued..